Monday, July 29, 2019

 RB: Branislav Ivanović (Serbia)

 Ivanović began his career with FK Srem.
 He later played with OFK Beograd and Lokomotiv Moscow.
-In January 2008, he joined Chelsea.
+In January 2008, he joined Chelsea in England.
 He won nine major honours with Chelsea, including the Champions League and the Europa League.
 He is only five foreign players to appear in over 300 matches for the club.
 He has the most appearances for the Serbian national team in its history, having played 105 matches.
-He went to 2010 and 2018 World Cup.
+He went to 2010 and 2018 World Cup Finals.

 Branislav Ivanović